prezi/pride/README.md

 ## Get Pride

-Note: You will need [Gradle](http://gradle.org/) installed before you can get Pride.
+### Prerequisites

+* [Gradle](http://gradle.org/) and [Git](http://git-scm.org/) should be available on the PATH.
+* It is also nice if you have your Prezi GitHub credentials set up before you proceed further.

 ### Installing and updating Pride

-Execute this to install the newest version of Pride:
+The easiest way is to install Pride is by running:

     $ curl -sSL http://href.prezi.com/install-pride | gradle

 Currently this is also the way to upgrade it.
 An automatic upgrade facility is coming soon.

+You can also download the Gradle build script from http://href.prezi.com/install-pride, and execute it manually by running `gradle -b install-pride.gradle`.

 ### Building from source